czubi1928/analyzing_job_offers/README.md

 ## Introduction
 The project is used for **analysis** and **visualization** of job offer data in the IT industry.
 In the current version:
-- Mainly listings from [JustJoinIT](https://justjoin.it/) are supported
+- Only listings from [JustJoinIT](https://justjoin.it/) are supported
 - Data can be retrieved both from **JSON files** (attached or downloaded from Kaggle) and by using a prepared list of **links** to ads
 > [!IMPORTANT]
 > The **JSON files** are for the period from **2021-10 to 2023-09**.